Barry Jackson (surgeon)

 Sir Barry Trevor Jackson (born July 1936) is a British retired surgeon, who, between 1991 and 2001, was Serjeant Surgeon to the Queen, and president of the Royal College of Surgeons from 1998 to 2001.
 He was made a Knight Bachelor in the 2001 New Year Honours, "for services to training and education in surgery".

 He served as president of the Royal Society of Medicine from 2002 to 2004.
-Previously he was a gastrointestinal surgeon at St Thomas' Hospital, London, for over 30 years.
+Previously, he was a gastrointestinal surgeon at St Thomas' Hospital, London, for more than 30 years.